NicolaiHygino/bookstore-softdesign/README.md

 # Enjoy :)

-This project was created for a SoftPlan code test
+This project was created for a SoftDesign code test

 ## Login Credentials
 - username: admin